 NAC is a supplement that comes from the amino acid L-cysteine.
 Taking a daily dose may lessen the frequency and severity of a wet cough by reducing mucus in the airways.

-A meta-analysis of 13 studies suggests that NAC can significantly and consistently reduce symptoms in people with chronic bronchitis.
-Chronic bronchitis is a prolonged inflammation of the airways that causes mucus build-up, a cough, and other symptoms.
+Chronic bronchitis is a prolonged inflammation of the airways that causes mucus buildup, a cough, and other symptoms.

 The researchers suggest a daily dose of 600 milligrams (mg) of NAC for people without airway obstruction, and up to 1,200 mg where there is an obstruction.

 Probiotics do not directly relieve a cough, but they may boost the immune system by balancing the bacteria in the gut.

 A healthy immune system can help to fight off infections that may be causing the cough.